uma-dev/spring-boot-notes/notes.md

 2. Beam ready for use:
     - Your custom destroy method

+#### Beam lifecycle methods

-The beam lifecycle methods allows to add custom code during bean initialization, like call to custom business logic methods, setting up handles to resources (db, sockets, file, etc)
+Allows to add custom code during bean initialization, like call to custom business logic methods, setting up handles to resources (db, sockets, file, etc)

+#### Add an external class to Spring framework

+Use an existing third party class in Spring framework
+    - Create Configuration class
+    - Define Bean method to configure the beam
+    - Inject the bean into the controller